Highlights from the Ratings and Financial Report for Match Group Inc. (MTCH)

 JP Morgan gave a rating of “Neutral” to MTCH, setting the target price at $100 in the report published on July 07th of the current year.

-After a stumble in the market that brought MTCH to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -8.35% of loss for the given period.
+After a stumble in the market that brought MTCH to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 4.38% of gains for the given period.

-During the last 5 trading sessions, MTCH fell by -2.93%, in comparison to the 20-day moving average, which settled at $115.43.
-In addition, Match Group Inc. saw 42.22% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MTCH rose by +10.52%, in comparison to the 20-day moving average, which settled at $117.83.
+In addition, Match Group Inc. saw 64.38% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading